simul/simul.github.io/changelist.md

 Version 4.3
 ---
+Fri 18 Dec : Fix for sun direction override not correctly transforming the sun sprite
 Tue 15 Dec : Fix Rain texture overlays and PrecipitationRenderer keeps a copy of the last skylight cubemap for debugging.
 Other minor fixes for rain.sfx
 Mon 14 Dec : Fix for Lightpass texture when rendering lightning in OpenGL.
 Mon 14 Dec : BaseWeatherRenderer::RenderCompositingTextures() new layer for texture debugging.
 Fix GLSL for invalid operands to "*" in GLSL for lightning_CS_BranchFractal_c.glsl